Uninett/nav/doc/faq/cannot_update.rst

 There are two scenarioes

 #.
-You collect too few datapoints. ``expected 5 data source readings (got 4)``.
-This means we need to remove a datasource from the rrd-file.
+You collect too few datapoints. ``expected 5 data source readings (got
+   4)``.
+This means we need to remove a datasource from the RRD file.
 #.
-You collect too many datapoints. ``expected 4 data source readings (got 5)``.
-This means we need to add a datasource to the rrd-file.
+You collect too many datapoints. ``expected 4 data source readings (got
+   5)``.
+This means we need to add a datasource to the RRD file.

 In our scenario we collect too few datapoints.
-Or, to put it more correctly, the rrd-file has one datasource too many.
+Or, to put it more correctly, the RRD file has one datasource too many.
 We need to remove that one.
 But which one?
 Which of the five datasources in the file do we need to remove?

 Your best bet is to compare the values from before the error happened and